AleHenestroza/ensolvers-challenge/README.md

-# To-Do App for the Ensolvers Challenge
+# To-Do App for the Ensolvers Implementation Challenge

-A simple To-Do application that let's you create, edit, complete and delete To-Do items.
+This is a To-Do management application, built with Spring Boot and React.

 ## Technologies used